 ANNKE 5MP Lite Surveillance DVR

 A feature-rich surveillance DVR recorder with advance functionality that belies its budget price point.

 Cons: Since this device is designed to run continuously, it’s somewhat surprising that a built-in fan is not included to keep its internal components cool.
-While this DVR is fairly adept at dissipating excess heat, it’s not a model that you would want to keep running in a hot environment for extended periods of time.
+While this DVR is fairly adept at dissipating excess heat, it’s not a model you would want to keep running in a hot environment for extended periods.
 However, during room temperature use, it runs admirably and quietly.

-Bottom Line: Given the amount of flexibility and functionality this DVR can add to your security system, it really is a stunning deal at its price.
-While this DVR lacks some of the bells and whistles of newer security DVR setups, its ease of use, wide compatibility, and simple setup process make it a must-have for those seeking to upgrade their security cameras.
+Bottom Line: Given the flexibility and functionality this DVR can add to your security system, it is an incredible value at its price.
+While this DVR lacks some of the bells and whistles of newer security DVR setups, its ease of use, broad compatibility, and simple setup process make it a must-have for those seeking to upgrade their security cameras.

 With so many DVR solutions available for OTA HD antennas, cutting the cable is rapidly becoming an attractive option for many.
-While many DVRs share similar functionality, most of the top models specialize in at least one aspect that will make them a great choice for some.
-Be sure to do your research before choosing the best DVR for you to ensure it is a natural pick for your TV and lifestyle.
+While many DVRs share similar functionality, most top models specialize in at least one aspect, making them an excellent choice for some.
+Be sure to research before choosing the best DVR for you to ensure it is a natural pick for your TV and lifestyle.